Ledzy/BAdam/readme.md

     --switch_mode random \
     --bf16
 ```
 To finetune Llama 3-8B, one can set `--model_name_or_path meta-llama/Meta-Llama-3-8B`.
-We use learning rate `1e-6` for both Llama 3-8B and learning rate 1e-5 for Llama 2-7B, respectively.
+We use learning rate `1e-6` for Llama 3-8B and learning rate 1e-5 for Llama 2-7B, respectively.

 One can also use [Llama Factory](https://github.com/hiyouga/LLaMA-Factory) to implement tuning Llama, as our BAdam is added to this factory.